-Back in 1970 when Richard Nixon was president, Congress passed an act entitled “Occupational Safety and Health Act,” that was meant to enforce safety in the workplace.
+Back in 1970 when Richard Nixon was president, Congress passed an act titled, “Occupational Safety and Health Act,” that was meant to enforce safety in the workplace.
 Since the act was implemented, the overall standards regarding a safe work environment have improved and fatalities have decreased.
 Although the safety act has been around over 30 years, there are still injuries that occur in the workplace every day.
 Some environments are more hazardous than others, but when a worker is injured while on the job, it can immensely impact their life and family.
 A report by the Bureau of Labor Statistics stated, “There were approximately 2.9 million nonfatal workplace injuries and illnesses reported by private industry employers in 2016, occurring at a rate of 2.9 cases per 100 full-time equivalent workers.”
-Accidents happen every day, so if you or someone you love has been injured while on the job, a Winston-Salem workplace accident lawyer can help you receive the compensation you deserve for your injuries.
+Accidents happen every day, so if you or someone you love has been injured while on the job in one of these accident-prone industries, a Winston-Salem workplace accident lawyer can help you receive the compensation you deserve for your injuries.

 Top 10 Most Dangerous Jobs

 An article by USA Today, shared the 25 most dangerous jobs in America and the fatality rates for each.
 Listed below are the top 10 based on information from 2016:

 - Logging– Fatal injuries were 135.9 per 100,000 workers, with the most common injuries resulting from being struck by an object.

 - Fishers and related workers– Fatal injuries were 86.0 per 100,000 employees.

 - Aircraft pilots and flight engineers– Fatal injuries were 55.5 per 100,000 workers.
 The most common accidents were overexertion and bodily reaction.

 - Roofers– Fatal injuries were 48.6 per 100,000 workers, with most accidents being falls, slips, and trips.